oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 A verifier MUST validate an SD-JWT-VC as follows:

  1. REQUIRED.
-Verify the SD-JWT-VC as defined in Section 6.2 of [@!I-D.oauth-selective-disclosure-jwt].
+Verify the SD-JWT-VC as defined in Section 6.2 of (TBD: see oauth-selective-disclosure-jwt).
 For the verification, the `iss` claim in the SD-JWT-VC MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in {#jwt-issuer-metadata}) of the SD-JWT-VC issuer.
 A verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
  1. OPTIONAL.
 If `status` is present in the verified payload of the SD-JWT-VC, the status of the SD-JWT-VC SHOULD be checked.
 It depends on the verifier policy to reject or accept an SD-JWT-VC based on the status of the Verifiable Credential.

 Additional validation rules MAY apply, but their use is out of the scope of this specification.